PeterCamilleri/CX16/README.md

 Still later, but also long long ago, I did own two awesome CBM 8096 machines but I foolishly gave them away along with my SD Systems Z-80 Starter Kit.
 I had no way to store those machines and felt that others would benefit from them more than I could.
-That is water under the bridge.
+That is water under the bridge but the collector/hoarder in me still cringes at the thought.

 ### The CPU Soapbox